this is where RESPONSIBILITY BROADENS

 - A copy of your child's latest test scores for children entering grades 3 - 8.

 Once your application is received, school staff will contact you to schedule an evaluation date.
-Junior Kindergarten students can expect 30 minutes, and approximately 45 minutes to an hour for all other grades.
+Transitional Kindergarten students can expect 30 minutes, and approximately 45 minutes to an hour for all other grades.

 3. Acceptance Letters